 I am a PhD candidate in the Department of Linguistics at the Ohio State University.
-I do research in semantics, pragmatics, and sociolinguistics.
+My research focuses on pragmatics—the relationship between linguistic meaning and context.

 My research: